LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 which is the case for most popular OOP languages.

-We introduce a new ontology for describing the mapping between the pure semantic parameters to arguments in method calls in OOP languages like JavaScript, hence the name [_Object Mapping ontology](http://linkedsoftwaredependencies.org/vocabularies/object-mapping).
+We introduce a new ontology for describing the mapping between the pure semantic parameters to arguments in method calls in OOP languages like JavaScript, hence the name [_Object Mapping ontology_](https://linkedsoftwaredependencies.org/vocabularies/object-mapping).
 [](#voc-om-diagram) shows an overview of all the classes and predicates in the ontology.

 <figure id="voc-om-diagram">
 <img src="voc-om-diagram.svg" alt="[Object Mapping ontology diagram]">
 <figcaption markdown="block">
-Overview of the classes and properties in the _Object Mapping_ ontology.
+Overview of the classes and properties in the _Object Mapping_ ontology, with as prefix [`om`](https://linkedsoftwaredependencies.org/vocabularies/object-mapping#).
 </figcaption>
 </figure>